aleguma/kronodroid/README.md

 When using the data set, please cite the KronoDroid paper: https://www.sciencedirect.com/science/article/pii/S0167404821002236

-Please note that the publication work is still on going.
+Please note that the publication work is not finished yet.
 The final citation will be posted soon (expected 22th of July).

 More information and detailed explanation to be posted soon.